 Credit cards sometimes offer CDW or LDW coverage if you use the card to pay for the rental.
 This can be helpful, but again is limited to only covering certain parts of the car or types of damage.
 Check with your credit card provider for full details before you rely on this.

-10 Travel Tips for Renting a Car in the UK
+10 Travel and Driving Tips for Renting a Car in the UK

 - Always rent from a reputable company.
 I use Discover Cars to search rates at multiple companies, but only rent from sources rated 7 or above on their user review score.